altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 ~his back...~
 'is it my back? my physical representation of a back.'
 ~Was sticky.~
-~He was propelled thoughout the link...~
+~He was propelled throughout the link...~
 ~Slamming into and congealing with himself.~
 ~His sight returned.~
 ~he wasn't in the link.~